Directorate of Operations (CIA): Overt HUMINT

 In addition they may produce HUMINT from overt sources, such as voluntary interviews with travelers, businesspeople, etc. Some of the latter may be considered open source intelligence OSINT and be performed by other agencies, just as reports from diplomats are another form of HUMINT that flows into the State Department.

 At times, this function may be assigned to the CIA, because its counter-intelligence staff has biographical indexes that let them check the background of foreign citizens offering information.
 For example, there may be a name check on a business or scientific contact who meets either with CIA representatives or staff of the National Open Source Enterprise.

 Controversy

 The Directorate has been subject to harsh criticism in the media, and due to its covert and independent nature did not, or could not, effectively respond.
 Its capabilities had been in decline since the public outcry resulting from the Church Committee's revelations of the DO's highly questionable activities.
-Furthermore, the DO fought frequent "turf" battles amongst the Executive Branch bureaucracies, most prominently with the Federal Bureau of Investigation and the Defense and State departments.
+Furthermore, the DO fought frequent power shifting "turf" battles amongst the executive branch bureaucracies, most prominently with the Federal Bureau of Investigation and the Defense and State departments.
 These factors became key reasons for the NCS's inception.

 Former NCS Director Jose Rodriguez was criticized for his role in the 2005 CIA interrogation tapes destruction.